transloadit/uppy/docs/guides/migration-guides.md

 - End-of-Life versions of Node.js are no longer supported (use latest 18.x LTS, 20.x LTS, or 22.x current).
-- Setting the `oauthOrigin` option is now required.
-To get back to the unsafe behavior of the previous version, set it to `'*'`.
+- Setting the `corsOrigin` option is now required.
+You should define the list of origins you expect your app to be served from, otherwise it can be impersonated from a different origin you don’t control.
+Set it to `true` if you don’t care about impersonating.
 - `COMPANION_REDIS_EXPRESS_SESSION_PREFIX` now defaults to `companion-session:`
   (before `sess:`).
 To revert keep backwards compatibility, set the environment variable `COMPANION_REDIS_EXPRESS_SESSION_PREFIX=sess:`.